berkmatt2/EchoApplication/README.md

 This README does not include instructions on running the programs.
 I have included two seperate README files. part1README will give instructions on running pythonClient and pythonServer. part2README will give instructions on running the echoClient and echoServer files.
+I have also included a PDF file called "EchoApplication Tests and Results" which is a writeup detailing my design and the various tests I ran on the two programs.
+It also includes data graphs detailing the relationship between packet size and RTT, packet size and Throughput, server delay and RTT, and server delay and throughput.